 This is how health care works in the Netherlands

 Do you want to know how health care in the Netherlands works?
 View this information sheet in Ukrainian.
-You can also watch these five short videos of Rijnmondveilig about care from the general practioner, oral care and more.
+You can also watch these five short videos of Rijnmondveilig about care from the general practitioner, oral care and more.
 These videos are collected in a convenient playlist and are spoken in Ukrainian.
 The videos can be viewed with Ukrainian subtitles or with Dutch subtitles.

 Huisarts (General Practitioner)

 In the Netherlands, you should always visit a GP first if you have health problems.
 This also applies if you are pregnant, need medical advice or have psychological problems, such as sleeping problems, fears or long-term depression.
 If you have a cold, for example, you don't need to see your doctor right away.
 You can get medicine at the pharmacy.
 If the cold does not go away, you can make an appointment with the GP.
 You will have a consultation with the family doctor.
 The GP will then examine your health problems and determine whether you need to be referred to specialist care, usually to a hospital.

 Don't know how to get to a GP?
 Ask the municipality where you live where the nearest GP is.
-On the website of Huisarts voor Vluchteling (GP for a refugee) there are a number of general practitioners' offices where you can go for open consultations.
+On the website of Huisarts voor Vluchteling (Gp for a refugee) there are a number of general practitioners' offices where you can go for open consultations.
 A consultation with the family doctor is covered for refugees from Ukraine.
 More information about Dutch healthcare can be found in this information sheet.
 This can be read in Ukrainian.

 Medicines & pharmacy